Road Trip: Southern New England

 And we had no trouble scoring two comfy backed barstools early on a Monday evening.
 After the bisque, we split the sensational antipasto plate.
 We loved the tender prosciutto di Parma, the buttery Manchego cheese, the cold peperonata, and most of all the sweet-salty-creamy figs stuffed with goat cheese and wrapped in bacon.
 I skipped the grilled bread, but for dessert I sipped the Cafe Royal coffee cocktail with Patron XO and Godiva chocolate, enough to warm me for a walk to Little Italy.

 Federal Hill in Providence is home to one of the most thriving Little Italys I’ve visited.
 Passing under the welcome arch, with its hanging pinecone, we strolled along Atwells Avenue past Italian restaurants and specialty shops, boutiques and bakeries.
-It was a cold night, but there was still a vibrant vibe, with cars whizzing past as pedestrians walked along bustling brick sidewalks.
+It was a cold night, but there was still a vibrant vibe.
+Cars whizzed past as pedestrians walked along bustling brick sidewalks.

 The Rhode Island State House is a neoclassical building of brick and marble.
 It is listed on the National Register of Historic Places, and its exterior stood for the U.S. Capitol in the film Amistad.
 Its dome is one of the largest self-supporting marble domes in the world.
 Atop the dome stands the statue of the Independent Man, who symbolizes freedom.
 We missed a public tour but strolled around the building ourselves on Tuesday morning.

 Bigger and brighter by far is the State Room.
-It is lined with white marble pilasters and lavishly decorated with red upholstered furniture and draperies dressing the large windows overlooking Providence.
-A crystal chandelier hangs high above, and marble fireplaces grace the head and foot of the room.
+It is lavishly decorated with red upholstered furniture and draperies dressing the large windows overlooking Providence.
+White marble pilasters line the walls.
+Marble fireplaces grace the head and foot of the room.
+A crystal chandelier hangs high above.
 The pride of the room is the well-known portrait of George Washington by Rhode Islander Gilbert Stuart.

 Foxwoods is the largest resort casino in North America.
 Celebrating its 25th anniversary, it was the first real East Coast alternative to Atlantic City.
 Owned and operated by the Mashantucket Pequot Tribal Nation, the sprawling resort stars six casinos set amid forests of glorious tall green trees.